Vienna: A city of students

 Address: Gregor-Mendel-Straße 33, 1180 Vienna

 Are you looking for accommodation near the University?
 Or perhaps you are studying in Vienna and are looking for a suitable apartment for visiting friends or family?
-Here you can choose from over 250 apartments in Vienna.
+Here you can choose from our apartments in Vienna.